- Price: $4415 – $5065 // 7 Nights / 6 Days Fishing

 Anglers enjoy fishing miles of flats and inshore habitat ideal for bonefish, permit, tarpon, and numerous other species.
 Bonefishing is orchestrated wading ocean-side flats for tailing fish in the two – five pound range, while other fishing is done from a 16’ Dolphin skiff exploring the labyrinth of flats, creeks, and mangrove lagoons.
 Turneffe’s permit fishery is considered one of the best in the world, resident baby tarpon are present year round, and larger migratory tarpon also show up in the summer months.

 Guests stay in beachfront, air-conditioned cabanas with private baths.
-The lodge’s social areas include the dining room, verandah, open bar, swimming pool, and a well stocked fly shop.
-T-Flats also has two villas with multiple bedrooms for larger cohesive parties.
+The lodge’s social areas include the dining room, verandah, open bar, swimming pool, outdoor bar and a well stocked fly shop.
+T-Flats also has three villas with multiple bedrooms for larger cohesive parties.

 T-Flats operates a full service PADI diving and snorkeling program as well as a combo diving / fishing package.
 Non-angling guests can also partake in the flexible “Atoll Adventure” package that includes numerous guided activities such as snorkeling, kayaking, beach combing, bird watching, or simply napping in a hammock.

-Turneffe Island is one of the most beautiful and diverse marine ecosystems in the world.
-Whether you are wading the miles and miles of Turneffe’s flats, fishing or diving on its enormous reef, or cruising through the vast interior of lagoons and backcountry; you will be blown away by the island’s vibrant life, color, and beauty.
-Many of our repeat clients will be first to tell you that Turneffe Island is perhaps the prettiest island in the Caribbean.
-“T-Flats” is a wonderful destination for families, divers, snorkelers, hard-core anglers, or those who just want to hang out on a private white sand beach and read a book.
+The Turneffe Atoll is one of the most beautiful and diverse marine ecosystems in the world.
+Whether you are wading the miles and miles of Turneffe’s flats, fishing or diving on its enormous reef, or cruising through the vast interior of lagoons and backcountry; you will be blown away by the atoll’s vibrant life, color, and beauty.
+Many of our well-traveled clients will be first to tell you that Turneffe is perhaps the prettiest atoll in the Caribbean.
+“T-Flats” is a wonderful destination for families, divers, snorkelers, hard-core anglers, or those who just want to hang out on a private white sand beach and relax.

 Tarpon are another species that is prevalent at Turneffe Flats Lodge the majority of the year.
 While Turneffe should not be considered an exclusive tarpon destination, there are year round opportunities for resident baby and juvenile tarpon around the atoll.
 These fish are most often targeted in the mangroves and secluded areas of the lagoon both sight casting and throwing to rolling fish.
 During the summer months (May – September) larger adult migratory tarpon filter through the island’s flats, creeks and channels, and offer shots for real trophies in the 50-150 pound range.
 Tarpon will infrequently show themselves laid up or cruising both the flats and along the reef as well – making for an exciting incidental surprise while targeting bonefish or permit.

 The interior of the Turneffe Atoll offers miles of mangrove-lined bays, creeks and lagoons to fish for various snappers, jacks and barracuda.
 This can be some very exciting saltwater fishing with either a fly rod or spinning gear.
-Along the reef, wading anglers can also expect to take snappers and jacks by casting deceiver patterns or poppers into the surf.
+Along the reef, wading anglers can expect to take shots at snappers and jacks by casting deceiver patterns or poppers into the surf.
+Parrot fish and Triggerfish can also be found along the reef feeding on coral and small crustaceans.
+Although both species can often be over looked they are actually quite sporty and abundant.
 Spending some time during your stay at Turneffe targeting other species is always fun and usually rewarding.

 The guides at Turneffe Flats have a reputation as being some of the best in the business.
 If you have fished often throughout Belize, you will recognize such names as Cabral and Westby – both big names in the Belizean guiding community.
 They are real deal generational guides – many of which have fished Turneffe for over twenty years.

-The lodging at Turneffe Flats Lodge is as nice and comfortable as you will find in any organized fishing lodge, and consistent updates have heightened comfort and freshened up each of the lodge’s cabanas and villas.
-Guestrooms accommodating 16 anglers per week are about 450 sq. feet and have ample room for guests to unpack and feel at home.
+The lodging at Turneffe Flats is as nice and comfortable as you will find in any dedicated fishing lodge, and consistent updates have heightened comfort and freshened up each of the lodge’s cabanas and villas.
+Guest rooms accommodating 18 anglers per week are about 450 sq. feet and have ample room for guests to unpack and feel at home.
 All rooms are centrally air-conditioned and each room includes a large, private bath.
-Furnishings include a queen-sized bed and an extra long single bed.
+Furnishings include two queen-sized beds.

 Each of the lodge’s eight double occupancy cabanas has its own verandah overlooking the turquoise water of the western Caribbean.
-Two villas (Reef Villa and Garden Villa) offer a little more square footage, a common area with kitchenette, satellite TV and three bedrooms.
+Three villas (Reef Villa, Garden Villa, and Pelican Villa) offer a little more square footage, a common area with kitchenette, satellite TV and three bedrooms.
 The Garden Villa also has a small exercise facility on the bottom floor as well as a meeting area that works well for business or family oriented gatherings.

 The main lodge is a fully air-conditioned facility where guests take meals and relax at the bar.
-The bar is well stocked with most liquor, red and white wine, and the local Belikin beer.
-Three meals are served daily and consist of traditional Belizean fare of seafood and fresh local produce.
-There is a beautiful swimming pool and two large upper and lower decks attached to the lodge that are great spots to enjoy the gorgeous view and a cocktail.
+The bar is well stocked with liquor, red and white wine, and of course Belikin, the local beer.
+There is also a fairly extensive tropical cocktail menu that is a must try during your stay at the lodge.
+Three meals are served daily and consist of traditional Belizean flare of seafood and fresh local produce.
+There is a beautiful swimming pool, outdoor bar and two large upper and lower decks attached to the lodge that are great spots to enjoy the gorgeous view and a cocktail.
 A gift / fly shop is adjacent to the main dining room and sells souvenirs, some flies and terminal tackle, sunscreen, and a few other necessities you may have forgotten.

 The property sits on a gorgeous sandy point on the northeastern side of Turneffe Atoll with an idyllic view of the reef out front.
 The grounds surrounding the property are always well manicured and well kept, and there is not another soul around other than the other handful of guests at the lodge.
 If you have not had enough fishing after a full day on the water, the expansive flat in front of the lodge is home to several happy schools of bonefish for you to chase in the late afternoon.
 Some of the best bonefishing sessions occur unguided, after cocktail hour, as the sun is fading over the island.

 Travel to Belize City.
-Upon arrival in Belize City, you will be met and escorted to a local marina for the ninety-minute boat ride to the island.
+Upon arrival in Belize City, you will be met and escorted to the Raddison Hotel and Marina for the ninety-minute boat ride to the island.
 No guided activities planned on day of arrival.